Hey, friend.

 NIH: Well-tolerated.

-But cautions.
+But be cautious.
 Photosensitive meds?
 Skip.
 Active tumors?
 Consult Doc.

 High doses on sensitive skin?
 Possible blisters.
 Home devices?
 Lower power.
 Safer.

 Me?
 Zero issues.
-But always goggles.
+But always wear goggles.
 Stress affects recovery.
 Ashwagandha helps.
 Nature’s Way version balances me.

 The Big Question: Does It Really Work?
 Evidence Speaks